-(1) Insert a long, narrow, flat-bladed tool at the notch on the curved edge of the reading and courtesy lamp lens.
+(2) Insert a long, narrow, flat-bladed tool in the notch on the edge of the reading and courtesy lamp lens.

-(2) Gently pry the lens downward from the overhead console housing and pivot the lens down.
+(3) Gently pry the lens downward from the overhead console housing and pivot the lens down.
 It may be necessary to move the tool along the edge of the lens to free the lens from the console housing.